modelica/ModelicaSpecification/Tutorial.md

   v2 = if edge(b) then f1(..) else pre(v2);
   v3 = if edge(b) then f2(..) else pre(v3);
 ```
-In other words, at the time instant when b changes its value from false to true, the two equations
+In other words, at the time instant when b changes its value from false to true, the two equations are activated.
-are activated.
 At all other time instants, `v2` and `v3` hold their previous value.
-The activation at the initial point is different, and when-clauses are only activated when explicitly have `when initial()`
+The activation at the initial point is different, and when-clauses are only activated when explicitly have `when initial()`.
-As sketched in this example, when-clause equations are mapped to equations
-which can be sorted together with all other discrete and continuous equations.
-In order that this is
+As sketched in this example, when-clause equations are mapped to equations which can be sorted together with all other discrete and continuous equations.
-possible, there is the restriction that equations in when-clauses do not have the general form
-`expr1 = expr2`, but the restricted form `v1 = expr`, i.e., a single variable or array at the left
+In order that this is possible, there is the restriction that equations in when-clauses do not have the general form `expr1 = expr2`, but the restricted form `v1 = expr`, i.e., a single variable or array at the left hand side of the equality sign.
-hand side of the equality sign.
-The reason for this restriction becomes apparent in the following
+The reason for this restriction becomes apparent in the following example:
-example:
 ```Modelica
   Real x, y;
 equation